dileung9/responsive_register_page/README.md

 # How to use
 <p align="justify">
 To test that project, you just need to run the index.html archive on the repository.
-To see the CSS code and the image that i used, you can look at the assets folder.
+To see the CSS code and the image that i used, you can look in the assets folder.
 </p>

 # My contact